rescrv/blue/tuple_key/README.md

 tuple_key
 =========

 A serialization format for lexicographically sorted tuples.
+The keys have the property that any TypedTupleKey that implements lexicographically sorted Ord, PartialOrd traits in field declaration order will serialize to a valid byte string that sorts in the same way.

 Status
 ------